-Appendix 1 Note on investment policy of the Plan in relation to the current Statement of Investment Principles
+Appendix 1 Note on investment policy of the Scheme in relation to the current Statement of Investment Principles

-The balance between different kinds of investment
+1. The balance between different kinds of investment

-The Scheme's strategic asset allocation is set out in the table below, which has been agreed after considering the Scheme's objectives alongside the liability profile, funding position, expected return of the various asset classes and the need for diversification.
+The Scheme has a strategic asset allocation as set out in the table below, which has been agreed after considering the Scheme's liability profile, funding position, expected return of the various asset classes and the need for diversification.